SpecDrivenDesign/lql/spec.md

 The following production rules (written in an extended BNF style) define the DSL’s syntax.
 Every rule is explicit, and operator precedence and associativity are fully determined by the grammar.

 > **Note on Bare Identifiers in the Grammar:**
-> Standalone bare identifiers (i.e., those not prefixed by `$` or not part of a namespaced function call or object literal key) are disallowed.
+> Standalone bare identifiers (i.e., those not prefixed by `$` or not part of a function call or object literal key) are disallowed.
 This rule is enforced in the lexical analysis and reflected in the production rules for context references and function calls.

 #### 5.1 High‑Level Expression